-As the festive season approaches, many of us are thinking how we can reduce our environmental footprint with our gift wrapping, without reducing the joy we get from gift giving.
-In this short blog I look at the different ways we can make Christmas (and the rest of the year) gift wrapping more sustainable.
+How we can reduce our environmental footprint on gift wrapping, without reducing the joy we get from gift giving?
+In this short blog post, I look at the different ways we can make gift wrapping more sustainable.

 The choice of paper for wrapping

 There are various paper options available, but the best way to be certain our wrapping paper is sustainable is to choose FSC (forestry stewardship certified) paper, which comes from sustainably grown forests.
 Recycled paper is not as widely available on the high street but as the name suggests, a part or whole of the paper has been created from post-consumer waste, and is therefore an ecological option.
 As there is no actual certification available with recycled paper, it is sometimes hard to tell how much recycled fibres are used in the actual product.
 Also there is a limit to how many times recycled paper can be recycled, after which the fibers disintegrate and form a lesser quality product.

 Please note that if the paper you purchase has any metallic sprinkles, glitter or printing (called foiling), it is non recyclable and not a great option for the environment, no matter how sparkly and beautiful it may be.
 Some wrapping paper also has microplastics in it, and without knowing the method of production, is it nearly impossible for the consumer to know whether their wrapping paper contains them or not.
 One way to deal with this problem, is either purchase paper that is clearly marked as FSC certified, 100% recycled, or buy from small independent businesses, like myself, who know the origin of their paper.
 You will also need to consider whether any additional ribbons and decorations you put on the wrapped present, are sustainably made, or recyclable.